BouleJaune/qmk_firmware/readme.md

 ## To do

 Script to dynamically create images for the layout

-Add Shoc board to qmk
-Add first custom pcb custom board to qmk
+Add Shoc board, and first custom pcb custom board to qmk

-For crkbd:
-options (tapping terms, etc), layers (symbols specifically), resolder leds and screen, add new layers to screen...
+For crkbd: options (tapping terms, etc), layers (symbols specifically), resolder leds and screen, add new layers to screen...

 ## Documentation